FuelLabs/fuels-ts/apps/docs/src/guide/predicates/send-and-spend-funds-from-predicates.md

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-2{ts:line-numbers}

-With the predicate instantiated, we can transfer funds to it's address.
+With the predicate instantiated, we can transfer funds to its address.
 This requires us to have a wallet with sufficient funds.
 If you're unsure about using wallets with the SDK, we recommend checking out our [wallet](../wallets/access.md) guide.

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-3{ts:line-numbers}

 Now that our predicate holds funds, we can use it to validate a transaction.

 First, we need to set its data.
-Note that the `main` function in our predicate example requires a parameter called `inputted_address` of type `b256`.
+Note that the `main` function in our predicate example requires a parameter called `input_address` of type `b256`.
 We achieve this using the `Predicate` class method `setData`.

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-4{ts:line-numbers}